Get your free Observation Record below

-I created Trauma Informed Teachers Australia because I was once the child who needed exactly what your students need today: someone to notice, someone to understand, someone to stay steady when I couldn’t.
+I created Trauma Informed Teachers Australia because I was once the child who needed exactly what your students need today:

 I didn’t have a safe adult to go home to, so teachers became my source of stability.

-Their everyday interactions calmed my stress response, helped me feel seen, and helped me trust that not all adults were dangerous.
+They didn’t know it, but their consistency and compassion were quietly reshaping my brain.
+Their everyday interactions calmed my stress response, helped me feel seen, and slowly taught me that not all adults were dangerous.

 Trauma Informed Teachers Australia exists to help educators understand this powerful truth:

-When we look beyond behaviour and understand what’s happening in a child’s brain, we see the real story, and we respond in ways that change it.
+when we look beyond behaviour and understand what’s happening in a child’s brain, we see the real story and we respond in ways that change it.

-Trauma Informed Teachers Australia is growing a movement, a collective voice for children who need to be understood.
+It’s a growing movement, a collective voice for children who need to be understood.

 Thank you for being part of a movement that changes children’s lives.